skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+focus on "narrating the experience of users"[@galloway_paucity_2020 n.pag.] -- as in the work of Turkle.

+CL: _It might be useful to clarify that what is also of interests in this project is the fact that with the smartphone we have a portable camera on us all the time that can record everything we see and that can record us and what we do and share it with others.
+As well as being a portable camera it is also a mobile computer and phone so the camera and images become a direct way to communicate with each other than just talking or writing._

+>In particular, people using a cell phone may be less likely to notice new and distinctive stimuli, a phenomenon known as inattentional blindness (Becklen & Cervone, 1983; Mack & Rock, 1998; Neisser & Becklen, 1975; Newby & Rock, 1998; Simons, 2000; Simons & Chabris, 1999).[@hyman_did_2009 p.598]

+>We found that individuals walking while talking on a cell phone displayed inattentional blindness in a real-world situation.
+They experienced more difficulty navigating through a complex environment than people in other conditions.
+They walked slower, weaved more often, and made more direction changes.
+Finally, they were less likely to acknowledge other individuals and to notice the unicycling clown thus illustrating inattentional blindness.[@hyman_did_2009 p.604]

+>One of the most dangerous aspects of cell phone divided attention is that affected individuals remain oblivious to their poor performance.
+Strayer et al. (2006) reported that cell phone participants were unaware of the conversation’s detrimental effects because the participants felt that they performed fine even though they had just displayed problems (see also Lesch & Hancock, 2004).
+Similarly, many individuals with whom we have talked feel they can perform divided attention tasks such as using a cell phone and driving.
+However, we cannot trust these claims because people are not aware of the things they miss because of inattentional blindness.
+Simons and Chabris (1999) noted that when participants were shown what they had missed because of inattentional blindness, they were surprised that they could have missed it.[@hyman_did_2009 p.605]

 [^cl1]: _What does the research say on this?
 And where does it come from, that is to say which discipline, which questions are being asked?
 I’m not familiar with it myself but depending on its content it could be useful to work with or against it._